Visiting and Early Research Scholars’ Experiences (VERSE) Program

 Students receive a scholarship that provides a summer stipend and on-campus summer housing.

-The School of Arts and Sciences is committed to developing programs that will enhance the educational experience of undergraduate students.
-One way we seek to do this is by offering summer mentored research and scholarship experiences for undergraduates who may not have previously had the opportunity to conduct research.
+The VERSE program offers an opportunity for mentored research for undergraduates who may not have previously had the opportunity to conduct research.
 In doing so, we hope to make graduate education and careers in research more accessible and attainable for all undergraduates.

 The VERSE program, created by Associate Dean Jacqueline "Jackie" Dejean in 2018, is designed to provide students with experiences that deepen their understanding research and allow them to further develop critical thinking and in-depth analysis skills.
 The goals of the VERSE program are:

-1. to offer summer research experiences to students who are at less well-resourced institutions and to Tufts University students who may not have research opportunities;
+- to offer summer research experiences to students who may not have research opportunities;

-3. to gain valuable hands-on training that will build confidence in conducting future independent research;
+- to gain valuable hands-on training that will build confidence in conducting future independent research

 2024 VERSE student John Sanchez and Michael Smoot, professor of the practice in printmaking at the School of the Museum of Fine Arts at Tufts, work together in the printmaking studio.

 Students receive a scholarship that provides a summer stipend, meal plan, and on-campus summer housing.
-For more information, contact Assistant Dean of Diversity and Inclusion, Graduate School of Arts and Sciences Ashon Bradford.
+For more information, contact Emily Palermo, Program Manager of Scholar Development.

 Explore VERSE